|

 Step One:

-Potential adopters (you must be at least 21 years old or older to adopt from AADR) should Read Before You Adopt, and then fill out an online application.
+Potential adopters (you must be at least 30 years old or older to adopt from AADR) should Read Before You Adopt, and then fill out an online application.
 If you are applying for a dog that is currently available note the dog's name on the application.
 Your application will then be forwarded to the representative that has that foster dog.
 If you do not see a dog that you are currently interested in, you can complete an application to "go on file" and the representative closest to you will process it.
 This way, when a dog comes into the system that does interest you, you will have completed all of the necessary steps and your adoption process will be expedited.
+Anyone adopting one of our dogs must have a back up plan in case you are no longer able to care for the dog you adopt.
+We want your back up person to step up to take your next best friend and not for the dachshund to find themselves homeless once again in their declining years.
+We all know that life happens and everyone should think about a back up for your animals if you are in a position that you are not able to care for them.
+On the application there is a place for your backups name, e mail address, phone number and relationship(no spouses or significant others) please fill that in.

 Step Three:

 If you are approved for adoption, you and your representative will make arrangements to receive your dog.
+We will not adopt to the West Coast due to too far for the dog to travel.
 In the case of long distance travel, the adoptive home is expected to make arrangements for transport by offering to drive to where the dog is located or make arrangements to get the dog to them.
 (Please note that you should be very sure of the dog you are adopting if it is a long distance transport.
 Should you decide the dog you adopted is not working out in your household, you will be responsible for any costs to return the dog to the original representative.)
 Volunteers within AADR as well as other rescue groups sometimes have transports going on that may be able to help get a dog to a new home.
 Please check with your representative to see if this is a possibility.
 If none is available, it is up to the adopter to make arrangements and cover expenses to transport the dog to them.
 AADR is not responsible for transportation costs or transportation arrangements, but, will attempt to find volunteers to help with the transport if a transport is possible.
 The representative will keep you abreast of the travel arrangements if the dog is going to be traveling with volunteers.

-Step Four: When you are approved to adopt you will be sent the contract to read over, sign and send back with your adoption fee.
+When you are approved to adopt you will be sent the contract to read over, sign and send back with your adoption fee.
 Once your adoption fee is received, we will then work with you to get your dog to you.
-We only accept check or Money Order.
+We only accept CC/Debit, Paypal Money Order.
 Your representative will give you the items and information that goes with the dog you are adopting.
 The dog is now yours and you will have two weeks as a trial period from the time you receive your dog.

 AADR has many dogs available for adoption.
 Please feel free to search our website of available dogs to find a dog you think is best for you.
 Once you have done that you can email the appropriate contact or fill out an application.
 AADR will try to assist in transporting dogs from state to state in many cases, so if a dog is not listed as available in your state, please ask the representative if the dog you are interested in could be transported.